In school, kids have to read all day. So they might not want to read traditional books at home, especially

 Model this by reading newspapers and magazines yourself.
 Or read out loud together.
 You can each find a news item each day to share.

 Listening to audiobooks and reading digital books is

-just as valuable for kids as reading traditional books.
+for kids as reading traditional books.
 If your child loves technology, download a few books.
 Sometimes, just the difference in format is exciting enough to be engaging.
 There are lots of

-free digital book apps, but you may have to pay for the books themselves.
+, but you may have to pay for the books themselves.